Happy Constitution Day!

 The National Archives Museum will also hold a talk titled The People’s Constitution: 200 Years, 27 Amendments, and the Promise of a More Perfect Union between authors John Kowal and Wilfred Codrington III at 1 PM EDT.
 You can watch the live stream of their discussion on YouTube.

 President Joseph Biden issued a proclamation celebrating Constitution Day on September 17th, 2021.
 You can find the press briefing on the proclamation on the White House website.

-U.S. Constitution for Dummies Feel like you may need a more basic introduction to the U.S. constitution?
-This 2009 entry from the popular instructional series helps put the U.S. constitution in laymen's terms.
+U.S. Constitution for Dummies Feel like you may need a more basic introduction to the U.S. Constitution?
+This 2009 entry from the popular instructional series helps put it in laymen's terms.